Choosing baby clothes

 Clothes made from tightly woven fabric, like t-shirt material, will protect your baby’s skin from the sun.
 If you hold the fabric up to the light, you can see how much sun will get through it.
 You can also get baby clothes that are specially designed to block the sun and that say how much protection they give.
 Look for them at Cancer Council shops.

-When it’s time to buy your baby’s first pair of shoes, it’s important to have your child fitted by a child shoe specialist.
+It’s time to buy your baby’s first pair of proper shoes when baby is starting to go for walks outside.
+When this time comes, it’s important to have shoes fitted by a child shoe specialist.
 This is because it can be quite difficult to tell if shoes fit properly.

 Once baby is walking, it’s best to have clothes that you can put on and take off easily.

-Soak nappies and clothes soiled with poo in nappy sanitiser before washing.
+Soak clothes soiled with poo in nappy sanitiser before washing.
 Nappy sanitiser also makes a handy pre-soak once your baby starts on solids.
 Even with a bib, your baby’s clothes will get covered in food and drink.